 Governor Palin Signs Marine Parks Bill at UAS

 The Anderson building where the bill signing took place currently houses the UAS Science Department and the UAF School of Fisheries and Ocean Sciences.
-It is the recipient of a new $10.7 million legislative appropriation for renovation and expansion, including a pedestrian bridge from the main campus across Glacier Highway.
+It is the recipient of a new 10.7 million dollar legislative appropriation for renovation and expansion, including a pedestrian bridge from the main campus across Glacier Highway.
 Design and construction is slated through 2010.
 UAF SFOS will move to a Lena Point facility.

 UAS Chancellor John Pugh took the opportunity to thank the governor and legislature for the appropriation.
 “This is a real move forward from both a sciences and safety standard,” he said.

 Governor Palin thanked the Juneau delegation for their promotion and support of the UAS campus.